veeral-patel/knowledge-base/docs/Corporate Security/active-directory.md

 sales.newcorp.com - 1 OU
 ```

-## Domains in the same forest share:
+## Domains in the same forest share

 - the same schema
 - the same configuration partition (?)